Workplace Hazards

 Workplace hazards are the sources of potential harm or damage to someone or something in any work environment.
 It can be material or any activity that has the likelihood to cause injuries under specific conditions.
 It should be eliminated as soon as they are identified to prevent workplace incidents or fatalities.

-Workplace hazards can be overlooked since the business is not aware of them.
 Identifying workplace safety issues can help prevent the likelihood of workplace incidents, accidents, or near-misses.
-OSHA identifies the 6 most common hazards in the workplace as follows:
+OSHA identifies the 6 most common types of workplace hazards which includes safety, physical, ergonomic injuries, organization. chemical, and biological hazards.

 6 Most Common Workplace Hazards